MotoStatz

 in Naked Bikes

-Powered by the same revised 649 cc inline four-cylinder engine as the sporty faired version and producing the same claimed 94 horsepower at 11,500 rpm.
+They share the same revised 649 cc inline-four engine, which produces a claimed 94 horsepower at 11,500 rpm.

-Aimed at new and experienced riders who want an attractive-looking motorcycle that is comfortable and practical while providing big bike straight-line performance.
+The CB650R is aimed at both new and experienced riders who want an attractive, comfortable and practical naked bike that still delivers genuine big-bike straight-line performance.

 MoreAcceleration Stats